 I have nothing against buying used and have done so on many occasions in the past, but if I opt to go down this route, I always make sure to do my homework.
 For any used camera in question, I make sure that I fully understand the exact condition (with pictures) before purchasing so that there are no surprises when it arrives.

-When looking for deals on used DSLRs or mirrorless cameras, I always check the following websites:
+When looking for deals on a used mirrorless or dslr video camera, I always check the following websites:

 - B&H Photo (Used Department) – one of the biggest camera retailers that have great deals on pre-owned cameras